mozilla-services/antenna/docs/dev.rst

    Anytime you want to update the containers, you can run ``make build``.

-5. Set up local SQS and S3 services:
+5. Set up local Pub/Sub and GCS services:

    .. code-block:: shell